Voya Financial (NYSE:VOYA) Updates FY 2021 Earnings Guidance

-Voya Financial (NYSE:VOYA) issued an update on its FY 2021 earnings guidance on Monday morning.
+Voya Financial (NYSE:VOYA) updated its FY 2021 earnings guidance on Monday.
 The company provided earnings per share guidance of $6.000-$6.000 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $7.770.
 The company issued revenue guidance of -.

-Voya Financial (NYSE:VOYA) last announced its quarterly earnings results on Tuesday, November 2nd.
-The asset manager reported $2.57 EPS for the quarter, beating analysts’ consensus estimates of $1.57 by $1.00.
-During the same quarter last year, the firm posted $1.19 earnings per share.
-On average, sell-side analysts forecast that Voya Financial will post 8.05 EPS for the current fiscal year.
+Separately, Credit Suisse Group upped their price target on shares of Voya Financial from $78.00 to $82.00 and gave the company an outperform rating in a research note on Thursday, August 19th.
+Six analysts have rated the stock with a hold rating and four have given a buy rating to the company’s stock.
+According to MarketBeat, the company presently has an average rating of Hold and a consensus target price of $72.90.

-Separately, Credit Suisse Group increased their price target on shares of Voya Financial from $78.00 to $82.00 and gave the company an outperform rating in a research note on Thursday, August 19th.
-Six analysts have rated the stock with a hold rating and four have issued a buy rating to the company’s stock.
-Based on data from MarketBeat, Voya Financial currently has a consensus rating of Hold and a consensus target price of $72.90.
+The company also recently announced a quarterly dividend, which will be paid on Wednesday, December 29th.
+Shareholders of record on Monday, November 29th will be given a dividend of $0.20 per share.
+This represents a $0.80 dividend on an annualized basis and a yield of 1.30%.
+The ex-dividend date of this dividend is Friday, November 26th.
+This is an increase from Voya Financial’s previous quarterly dividend of $0.17.
+Voya Financial’s dividend payout ratio is currently 4.25%.

-In related news, insider Nancy Ferrara sold 14,320 shares of the firm’s stock in a transaction dated Wednesday, November 17th.
+In other news, insider Nancy Ferrara sold 14,320 shares of the firm’s stock in a transaction that occurred on Wednesday, November 17th.
 The shares were sold at an average price of $70.00, for a total transaction of $1,002,400.00.
-The transaction was disclosed in a document filed with the SEC, which is available through this link.
-Also, CEO Rodney O. Martin, Jr. sold 19,364 shares of the firm’s stock in a transaction dated Wednesday, November 17th.
-The stock was sold at an average price of $70.00, for a total transaction of $1,355,480.00.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available at the SEC website.
+Also, CEO Rodney O. Martin, Jr. sold 19,364 shares of the stock in a transaction on Wednesday, November 17th.
+The stock was sold at an average price of $70.00, for a total value of $1,355,480.00.
 The disclosure for this sale can be found here.
-1.47% of the stock is owned by corporate insiders.
+Corporate insiders own 1.47% of the company’s stock.

 Voya Financial Company Profile